Specialized Treatment for Childhood Liver Diseases

 Portal Hypertension Liver Disease Expertise

-The Highest Quality Surgical Care
+The Highest-Quality Surgical Care

-If your child needs liver surgery, you can be confident in the range of our expertise.
+If your child needs liver or bile duct surgery, you can be confident in the range of our expertise.
 Duke Children’s is one of a small number of U.S. hospitals verified as a Level I children's surgery center by the American College of Surgeons.
 This Level I designation recognizes our commitment to providing the safest and highest-quality surgical care to our young patients.

 Pediatric Liver Transplant Program